shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 ```
 ### Asynchronus javascript

-Asynchronus javascript is when we want to perform multiple tasks but if some task requires some amount of time but we dont want to stop our rest of the tasks to complete then the asynchronus javascript comes.
+When we want to perform multiple tasks but if some task requires some amount of time but we dont want to stop our rest of the tasks to complete then the asynchronus javascript comes into picture.

 With the help of asynchronus javascript we can achieve this level of performing taks by 2 methods as like mentioned below.